-dmarcian is proud to announce a highly anticipated new feature – Single Sign-On (SSO) support, leveraging Security Assertion Markup Language (SAML) version 2 for Enterprise users.
-This will expedite access to your dmarcian account by letting you sign in with your existing corporate credentials, which means one less password to keep track of.
+dmarcian is proud to announce Single Sign-On (SSO) support, leveraging Security Assertion Markup Language (SAML) version 2 for Enterprise users.
+This expedites access to your dmarcian account by letting you sign in with your existing corporate credentials, which means one less password to keep track of.
 With our SSO, you can easily manage SSO access and user permissions to all of your accounts in dmarcian centrally while adhering to your organization’s security and access policies.

 If you are already familiar with SSO, skip ahead to the configuration how-to

 Before getting into the details for SSO configuration, let’s first talk about some basic concepts and terminology:

 Authentication defines how the user is identified in a system – usually through a login process.
 Traditionally, a user registers for an account providing authentication credentials (username and password) and uses them to log in moving forward.

 In the past, this has been sufficient, but it does have limitations.
 For example, what happens if you have a several employees at your company that you want to grant access to dmarcian?
 Previously, the only option was to add the employees as new users to your account – each with their own credentials.
 It is inconvenient for users to remember yet another complicated password, so they tend to use the same password for many registrations in different applications, which increases the chance of having accounts hacked if one authentication is discovered.

 Federated identity helps in solving the problem with users having different credentials for the applications they use in your company.
 Instead of letting each application store user credentials, companies can use a central identity infrastructure (Identity Provider or IdP) and allow third parties to securely authenticate users.
 This is what led to the birth of federated protocols such as Secure Assertion Markup Language (SAML).

 Here are some common terms that we will use in this how-to: